Unlike the USA, you do not need to have a literary agent in order to approach a publisher in Australia.

 A literary agent is not always necessary.
 Some writers negotiate for themselves, but others find that an agent is an invaluable asset to their team.

-Even if you don't have an agent, you can still get legal advice before signing a publishing contract.
-For advice on your contract, contact the Australia Society of Author's Contract assessment service or Alex Adsett.
+Even if you don’t have an agent, you can still get legal advice before signing a publishing contract.
+For advice on your contract, visit the Australian Society of Authors or Alex Adsett.